Modelling and classifying joint trajectories of self-reported mood and pain in a large cohort study: Supplementary Text

 \subsection{Choosing the number of clusters}

-To find the total log-likelihood of the observed data, we made use of the log-likelihood per participant per cluster $\log(\Lambda_{ik})$ as found in Eqn.~\eqref{eq:loglikelihoodpercluster}:
+To find the total log-likelihood of the observed data, we made use of the log-likelihood per participant per cluster $\log(\Lambda_{sk})$ as found in Eqn.~\eqref{eq:loglikelihoodpercluster}:

-where $i$ denotes the participant and $k$ ranges over the clusters.
+where $s$ denotes the participant and $k$ ranges over the clusters.

-Figure~\ref{fig:negll_mp} shows the negative log-likelihood as a function of the number of clusters.
-We see a massive drop between $K=1$ and $K=2$ which suggests that the participants may fall into two or more clusters .
-Further we see relatively big decreases as we increase the number of components to $K=3$ and $K=4$.
-The curve continues falling after $K=4$, but as the decreases in negative log-likelihood are modest, we decided to work with 4 clusters.
+Fig~\ref{fig:modelselection_negll} shows the negative log-likelihood as a function of the number of clusters.
+As expected, we see the largest drop between $K=1$ and $K=2$, with diminishing returns as $K$ increases.
+Ideally a quantitative trade-off between model complexity and reducing loss would be made, however most such formal measures do not perform well for large datasets such as the one we consider here, and so here we use the elbow method and assess optimal value of $K$.
+To this end, we continue to see relatively big decreases as we increase the number of components to $K=3$ and $K=4$.
+The curve continues falling after $K=4$, but as the decreases in negative log-likelihood are modest, following this, 4 clusters is indicated by the elbow method.
+To make this reasoning clearer, we extrapolated consecutive negative Log-Likelihood differences in Fig \ref{fig:modelselection_diffnegll_bar} to show that $K=4$ indeed sits at the crossover between the small- and large-$K$ regimes.

-Additionally, we performed clustering into 3 and 5 components, which further confirmed 4 to be a good selection as the clusters from the 4-component mixture had certain natural interpretations (see Section~\ref{sec:discussion}) while those from the 3-component mixture did not.
-In the case where $K = 5$ two of the clusters were very similar.
+To demonstrate the difficulties in using a quantitative trade-off for data of our scale, we consider the Bayesian Information Criterion (BIC), which is a method to compare statistical models by calculating the information loss between the true and evaluated model by penalising the sample size to address the problem of overestimating the number of parameters \citep{dorea2014simulation}.

+First we compute the likelihood $L$ for the model in consideration.
+Then, we write the BIC as\\